 Next, search for the medication you’re looking for.

-Once you’ve found the medication, select you preferred pick up option.
+Once you’ve found the medication, select your preferred pick-up option.
 You will be able to choose between Blink Everyday Low Price or Blink Smart Deal.
 With Blink Everyday Low Price, you can pick up your medication at any Blink Health partner pharmacy.
 The Blink Smart Deal option will show you the pharmacy in your area who is selling the medication for the lowest price.
-You actually get the best deal with Blink Smart Deal if you are willing to travel to the pharmacy with the lowest price.
+You actually get the best deal with Blink Smart Deal if you are willing to travel to the pharmacy at the lowest price.
 Before you go to the pharmacy, we suggest you make sure that they already have your prescription.

 Next, pay for your medication online, safe in the knowledge that your info is encrypted and secure on Blink Health.